psu13/mutable-hakyll/posts/time-marches-on.md

 The first post there is dated Jan 18, 2004, but it's just a link to another thing I had put on my personal web site in November 2003.
-That piece was an [article about digital cameras](https://kvdpsu.org/digital.html) and is recognizably in the overall style that I'd end up adopting as the "voice", if you will, for all of my bloggy stuff.
-I hesitate to use as pretentious and self-important as "voice" for the rudimentary writing that I do here.
+That piece was an [article about digital cameras](https://kvdpsu.org/digital.html) and is recognizably in the overall style that I'd end up adopting for all of my bloggy stuff.
+I hesitate to use as pretentious and self-important a term as "style" or "voice" for the rudimentary writing that I do here.
 "Persona" might be more accurate although over the years even that bitter little man has toned down a bit (I hope).

 Anyway, if I had been paying more attention I'd have done the "Hey I've been posting dumb things on the Internet for 20 years" post in November of last year instead of January of